Kumhar: Madhya Pradesh

-In Rajasthan, Kumhars (Also known as Prajapat) have six sub-groups namely Mathera, Kumavat, Kheteri, Marwara, Timria and Mawalia.
-In the social hierarchy of Rajasthan, they are placed in the middle of the higher castes and the Harijans.
-They follow endogamy with clan exogamy.

 Odisha and Bengal

 In Bengal Kumhars are one among the ceremonially pure castes.
 In Odisha they are two types (Odia Kumbhar and Jhadua Kumbhar) who provide vessels for the rice distribution to Jagannath temple.
 They are belongs to Other Backward Classes in the state of Odisha.

 Uttar Pradesh and Bihar

 The Kannuaja Kumhars are considered to be a decent caste in both Bihar and Uttar Pradesh.
-Although they sometimes use the term Pandit as their Surname.
+Although they sometimes use the term Pandit as their surname.
 The Magahiya Kumhars are treated little inferior to the Kanaujias and the Turkaha (Gadhere).
 They belong to other backward classes.

 Gujarat

 Kumhars are listed among the Other Backward Classes of Gujarat, where they are listed with the following communities: Prajapati (Gujjar Prajapati, Varia Prajapati, Sorthia Prajapati), Sorathiya Prajapati.

+Kumhars in Nepal

+The Central Bureau of Statistics of Nepal classifies the Kumhar as a subgroup within the broader social group of Madheshi Other Caste.
+At the time of the 2011 Nepal census, 62,399 people (0.2% of the population of Nepal) were Kumhar.
+The frequency of Kumhars by province was as follows: